farewa/b-end-nc-news/README.md

 ### Starting the app

-Run the following command in the terminal
+If you would like to have a look at the app locally, you can run the command below and use an API testing tool like [Insomnia](https://support.insomnia.rest/) to test the different API endpoints on your machine.

 ```
 npm run start
 ```

-You will need to make sure that you have seeded the development data
+You will need to make sure that you have seeded the database first.

-Use an API testing tool like [Insomnia](https://support.insomnia.rest/) to test the different API endpoints on your machine.

 When you are finished with the server, press `ctrl + c`

+Alternatively, you can see all the available endpoints and access the data by using the [hosted version](https://b-end-nc-news-app.herokuapp.com/api).

 ### Testing